pier-bezuhoff/polygon-area/README.md

 ## NB
 Triangle requires 0 additional angles, quadrilateral — 1, pentagon — 2, hexagon — 3, etc.
 Out of 2 possible configurations of vertices chosen one without self-crossing edges and preferably convex.
+When no valid polygon is possible given inputted paramters, it will appear open and no area is returned.